mit-6861/MIT-6861.github.io/_pages/home.md

 - New guest lectures

 NOTE: Despite the immense capabilities of large language models (LLMs), this course will be strongly rooted in providing a foundation for NLP; that is, we will cover a wide range of modelling approaches that include LLMs and more.

-### COURSE NAME
-We acknowledge that "Quantitative Methods for NLP" may not be the most clear name.
-A more apt name would be "Advanced NLP".